abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 You can notice that, other than built angular application, there are two more files are copied into application image.

 The `dynamic-env.json` file is an empty json file representing angular application's environment variables.
 This file will be overridden by environment variable on image runtime.
-If you examine the `environment.prod.ts` file under the `angular/src/environments` folder, there is a remote environment configuration:
+If you examine the `environment.prod.ts` file under the `angular/src/environments` folder, **there is a remote environment configuration for production**:

 ```json
 remoteEnv: {